 - One should have all the nutrients in one’s Diet.
 Multivitamin pills can do wonders.

-- Be relaxed and do not stress oneself.
+- Be relaxed and do not stress yourself.
 Psychological stress can really cause much distress.

 - One must have adequate rest and sleep.